colour-science/colour/docs/tutorial.rst

 Convert to Chromaticity Coordinates
 -----------------------------------

-Given a spectral power distribution, chromaticity coordinates *xy* can be computed using the ``colour.XYZ_to_xy`` definition:
+Given a spectral distribution, chromaticity coordinates *xy* can be computed using the ``colour.XYZ_to_xy`` definition:

 .. code:: python